VisheshPatel/Python/[Python Trick]: Decorator.md

 ### How it works?

-- There is nothing complicated, if you treat functions as object i.e. functions can be:
+- There is nothing complicated, if you can think functions as object i.e. functions can be:
     - Assigned to variables,
     - Passed to another function,
     - And returned from other functions